MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

    [!INCLUDE [progress-details-include](includes/progress-details-pane.md)]

 Loading data can take time.
-After a successful refresh, the ingested data can be reviewed from the **Entities** page.
-For more information, see [Entities](entities.md).
+After a successful refresh, the ingested data can be reviewed from the [**Entities**](entities.md) page.
+For more information, see [Entities].

 ## Edit an Azure Data Lake Storage data source